ainaimi/ML4CI/syllabus.md

 The [RSPH Honor Code](http://www.sph.emory.edu/cms/current_students/enrollment_services/honor_code.html) states: "*Plagiarism is the act of presenting as one's own work the expression, words, or ideas of another person whether published or unpublished (including the work of another student).
 A writer’s work should be regarded as his/her own property.*"

+## Laney Academic Integrity Statement

+You are expected to uphold and cooperate in maintaining academic integrity as a member of the Laney Graduate School.
+By taking this course, you affirm your commitment to the Laney Graduate School Honor Code, which you can find in the Laney Graduate School Handbook.
+You should ensure that you are familiar with the rights and responsibilities of members of our academic community and with policies that apply to students as members of our academic community.
+Any individual, when they suspect that an offense of academic misconduct has occurred, shall report this suspected breach to the appropriate Director of Graduate Studies, Program Director, or Dean of the Laney Graduate School.
+If an allegation is reported to a Director of Graduate Studies or a Program Director, they are in turn required to report the allegation to the Dean of Laney Graduate School.

 ## COURSE CALENDAR AND OUTLINE